birchb1024/shapi/README.md

   * comprehensive test suite
 * Replace all scripted code with GoLang
     * Validate security of GoLang with code analysis tools
+    * Provide binaries for Linux 32/64 and ARM 6 and ARM 7(Raspberry Pi)
 * Define protocol between shapi and user commands (reminds me of CGI)
   * Provide template sample commands
 * Implement features: